-Although abundant on earth as an element, hydrogen is almost always found as part of another compound, such as water (H2O) and must be separated from the compounds that contain it.
-Once separated, hydrogen can be used along with oxygen from the air in a fuel cell to create electricity by an electrochemical process.
+Although abundant on earth as an element, hydrogen is almost always found as part of another compound, such as water (H2O), and must be separated from the compounds that contain it before it can be used in vehicles.
+Once separated, hydrogen can be used along with oxygen from the air in a fuel cell to create electricity through an electrochemical process.

 Hydrogen can be produced from diverse, domestic resources including fossil fuels, biomass, and water electrolysis with electricity.
 The environmental impact and energy efficiency of hydrogen depends on how it is produced.
 Some projects are underway to decrease costs associated with hydrogen production.

 There are a number of ways to produce hydrogen:

 Natural Gas Reforming/Gasification: Synthesis gas, a mixture of hydrogen, carbon monoxide, and a small amount of carbon dioxide, is created by reacting natural gas with high-temperature steam.
 The carbon monoxide is reacted with water to produce additional hydrogen.
 This method is the cheapest, most efficient, and most common.
 Natural gas reforming using steam accounts for the majority of hydrogen produced in the United States annually.